mossphp/moss-storage/docs/00_about.md

 `Storage` is a simple ORM developed for [MOSS framework](https://github.com/potfur/moss).
 In philosophy similar to _Data Mapper_ pattern, that moves data between objects and database and tries to keep them independent of each other.

-In _Active Record_ pattern, entities (objects with data) often extend some base class.
+_Active Record_ brakes single responsibility principle.
+Entities in _Active Record_ often extend some base class.
 That base class adds functionality to read from / write into database but also bloats entire design... and adds unnecessary tight coupling.

 `Storage` approaches this differently.
 Entities have no direct connection to database, business logic stays uninfluenced by database (repository).